 Don’t Give Up!

-If it has been more than three years since the date that your child was a victim of medical malpractice, do not give up on your case.
+If it has been more than three years since the date that you or a family member were a victim of medical malpractice, do not give up on your case.
 Do not write your case off without consulting a skilled personal injury lawyer who works with medical malpractice cases.

-A personal injury lawyer will have more experience with laws and exceptions that might pertain to your child’s situation than you do.
-Therefore, a lawyer might be able to save your child’s lawsuit and ensure that it is accepted.
-This is just one of many ways in which hiring a personal injury lawyer can help you and your child’s case.
-There will not be any guarantee that your child’s lawsuit will be accepted, but you could still have the chance to present your child’s case.
+A personal injury lawyer will have more experience with laws and exceptions that might pertain to your situation than you do.
+Therefore, a lawyer might be able to save your lawsuit and ensure that it is accepted.
+This is just one of many ways in which hiring a personal injury lawyer can help you and your case.
+There will not be any guarantee that your lawsuit will be accepted, but you could still have the chance to present your case.